Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: System Model

 We denote by $\pazocal W \subset \pazocal E$ the set of wireless links, which are weighted by their pathloss, and by $\pazocal F \subset \pazocal E$ the internal connections which connect \gls{mt}+\gls{du} unit to their respective \gls{rf} frontends.
 Since the goal is to find a tree representing the routing from the donor towards each \gls{ue}, the edges of the graph will be directed accordingly.
 Access links are always directed from \gls{iab} frontend radio to \glspl{ue}, with the \gls{iab} frontend radio as the source and the \gls{ue} as the destination.
 Backhaul links from other \gls{iab}-nodes or \gls{iab}-donor are always directed towards the \gls{mt}+\gls{du} unit.

 Each \gls{iab}-node maintains information about \glspl{ue} and the potential wireless links through measurements reports.
 The \gls{oran} architecture allows extensions to standard interfaces so that we can assume that the local information can be collected by an rApp, running on the non-real-time \gls{ric}, which reconstructs the measurements graph we mentioned above.
+The measurement reports are forwarded from \gls{iab}-node \glspl{du} to the non-real-time \gls{ric} via the E2 interface, where the rApp reconstructs the measurements graph $\pazocal{G}$.
 Then, the optimization algorithm periodically runs and pushes the optimized topology to the \gls{ran} through the O1 interface (we discuss extensions of the O-RAN architecture to enable IAB in~\cite{moro2023toward}).
 Note that we take into consideration periodic updates of the topology with a period in the order of minutes, so we assume that disabled nodes wake up to receive an updated topology with a similar schedule.
 This schedule is also perfectly compatible with the non-real-time \gls{ric} closed-loop time constraints.
 Without loss of generality in the following model we will assume the optimization of a single tree, but the proposed optimization model can be trivially adapted to optimize multiple trees.